Iota Horologii: Properties

-Spectrographic analysis indicates the star must have formed together with the stars of the Hyades cluster (~625 million years ago) but must have slowly drifted away, being presently more than 130 light-years away from its original birthplace.
+Iota Horologii was once believed to have formed together with the stars of the Hyades cluster (~625 million years ago) but must have slowly drifted away, being presently more than 130 light-years away from its original birthplace.
 The metallicity of the star matches the abundances found in the Hyades, indicating that the metals (elements heavier than helium) in the atmosphere were not acquired because it engulfed planetary material.
+However, a 2018 study found that the abundance of lithium in the star is half of that of Hyades members, and their modelling of Iota Horologii's orbit around the galaxy suggest the star did not form in the cluster.
+As of such, it is unlikely the star is part of the Hyades cluster.

 Measurements of magnetic activity with the 1.5 m telescope at Cerro Tololo Inter-American Observatory show that the star has a 1.6 year magnetic activity cycle which, as of 2010, is the shortest cycle measured so far for a solar like star.
 The sun by comparison has an 11-year magnetic activity cycle.
 There may be a second, longer cycle which modulates the 1.6 year cycle.

 Planetary system

 Iota Horologii b is believed to be Jupiter-sized.
 The planet's discovery was the result of a survey of forty stars that began in November 1992.

 Stability analysis reveals that the orbits of Earth-sized planets located in the planet's trojan points would be stable for long periods of time.

 Based on residuals in the radial velocity curve, a planet in an eccentric orbit with a period of approximately 600 days was proposed, but this was not confirmed and it seems likely that the effect was due to activity on Iota Horologii itself.

 An astrometric measurement of the planet's inclination and true mass was published in 2022 as part of Gaia DR3.